Isolating Code Under Test with Microsoft Fakes

 <TestClass()> _ Public Class TestClass1 <TestMethod()> _ Public Sub TestCurrentYear() Using s = Microsoft.QualityTools.Testing.Fakes.ShimsContext.Create() Dim fixedYear As Integer = 2000 ' Arrange: ' Detour DateTime.Now to return a fixed date: System.Fakes.ShimDateTime.NowGet = _ Function() As DateTime Return New DateTime(fixedYear, 1, 1) End Function ' Instantiate the component under test: Dim componentUnderTest = New MyComponent() ' Act: Dim year As Integer = componentUnderTest.GetTheCurrentYear ' Assert: ' This will always be true if the component is working: Assert.AreEqual(fixedYear, year) End Using End Sub End Class

 Shim class names are made up by prefixing Fakes.Shim to the original type name.
 Parameter names are appended to the method name.
-(You don’t have to add any project reference to System.Fakes)
+(You don’t have to add any assembly reference to System.Fakes.)

 The previous example uses a shim for a static method.
 To use a shim for an instance method, write AllInstances between the type name and the method name:

 System.IO.Fakes.ShimFile.AllInstances.ReadToEnd = ...

 (There is no ‘System.IO.Fakes’ assembly to reference.
 The namespace is generated by the shim creation process.
 But you can use ‘using’ or ‘Import’ in the usual way.)